-Urbanized Area - an incorporated city.
-For sites in unincorporated areas, the site must be within a designated urban service area that is designated in the local general plan for urban development and that is served by public sewer and water systems.
+Urbanized Area - an incorporated city or an Urbanized Area or urban cluster as defined by the United States Census Bureau.
+For unincorporated areas outside of an urban area or urban cluster, the area must be within a designated urban service area that is designated in the local general plan for urban development and is served by public sewer and water systems.